ymuichiro/quick_learning_symbol_en/09_multisig.md

 await txRepo.announce(signedTx).toPromise();
 ```

-### Replacement of cosignatory composition
+### Replacement of co-signatories

-To replace a cosignatory, specify the address to be added and the address to be removed.
+To replace a co-signatory, specify the address to be added and the address to be removed.
-The cosignature of the new additionally designated account is always required.
+The co-signature of the new additionally designated account is always required.

 ```js
 multisigTx = sym.MultisigAccountModificationTransaction.create(